Glyph ChannelierWin64, English

 Preview can be turned on and off.
 It is recommended to turn the preview off for profiles with a large number of curves.
 Extruding feature-rich profiles can take a long time to re-create after each interaction with the user interface.

 Each channel profile configuration can be saved under a specific name.
 Users can save parameter configuration for each project and apply it later for other glyphs or projects.

-For the start, you can draw a new sketch or you can use vector drawings in DXF or SVG format.
+For the start, you can draw a rectangle in a new sketch or you can import vector drawings in DXF or SVG format.
 You must verify that drawings create a shape with all curves and lines connected.
-It may be better to start and explore the features with predefined DXF drawings.
-The DXF files can be found in the ‘sketches’ directory located in the plugin directory or you can download it from our web page
+It may be better to start and explore the features with simple rectangle.

 This add-in is basically intended to create models of 3D channel letters with translucent acrylic front face with 3D printed bodies and illuminated with LEDs from inside.